Vervi7/Vervi-Ostranaut-Mod/README.md

 ## Cassette
 A collection of storage to organised your Scrap material and spare parts.

-- 9 Cassette Box with 8 slot.
+- 9 Cassette Box with 9 slot.
-- 9 Cassette with 8 slot can accept Cassette Box.
+- 9 Cassette with 18.
 - 1 Rack with 18 slot can accept Cassette and Cassette Box.

 ## Trash Bag